-To augment this relay infrastructure, MEP plans to include a UHF relay payload on the 2013 Mars Atmosphere and Volatile Evolution Mission (MAVEN).
-After MAVEN completes its primary science phase in Oct 2015, it would be available to provide relay services to user missions at Mars.
-Unlike Odyssey and MRO, which operate in low-altitude near-circular orbits, MAVEN will operate in a highly elliptical orbit matched to its science objectives, with a low periapsis altitude of 150 km and an apoapsis altitude of over 6000 km.
+To augment this relay infrastructure, MEP has included an Electra UHF relay payload on the 2013 Mars Atmosphere and Volatile Evolution Mission (MAVEN), scheduled to arrive at Mars on Sep 22, 2014.
+After MAVEN completes its primary science phase in Oct 2015, it will be available to provide relay services to user missions at Mars.
+Unlike Odyssey and MRO, which operate in low-altitude near-circular orbits, MAVEN nominally plans to operate in a highly elliptical orbit matched to its science objectives, with a low periapsis altitude of ~150 km and an apoapsis altitude of over 6000 km.
 The resulting orbit results in substantial variability in overflight geometry, with an impact on the frequency of relay contacts and the slant range (and corresponding data rate) at which individual contacts are supported.
 (Detailed MAVEN orbit characteristics will be presented in Section 6.)
-Nonetheless, MAVEN plays an important role in the overall MEP relay strategy, providing an additional redundant relay asset and providing a high likelihood that at least one relay orbiter would be available in the 2016-2020 time frame.